 - Also, I mix (1) teaspoon of psyllium fiber powder

-- I do those two things only once a day in the morning mixed in one three ounce can of Pure Harmony in his bowl on the counter top
+- I do this once a day in the morning mixed in one three ounce can of Pure Harmony in his bowl on the counter top

 - I feed him all the cans he will eat throughout the day when he is hungry because he is still underweight